 The biblical account of the life of Saint John

 Much of what is known of Saint John the Baptist’s life comes from the New Testament.
-His birth was announced to his father, an old priest named Zechariah, by the angel Gabriel.
 John was born to Zechariah and Elizabeth, something of a miracle since Elizabeth was at the time considered too old to give birth.
 John grew up to become a preacher, baptising people in the Jordan River, wearing clothes made from camel hair and eating wild locusts and honey.
 John preached baptism as a form of repentance and would eventually come to baptise Jesus.

 According to the Gospels, John was executed by Herod Antipas, the then ruler of Galilee - the same Herod who oversaw the crucifixion of Jesus.
 John is said to have condemned the marriage of Herod Antipas to Herodias, the ex-wife of his half-brother Herod II.
-Herod was afraid to persecute John due to his popularity amongst the people, but, upon promising to grant Herodias’ daughter Salome a wish, was forced to execute him, after the girl asked for John’s head on a platter.
-In a scene that is often depicted in art throughout history, John’s head is presented to Herod on a plate.
+Herod was afraid to persecute John due to his popularity amongst the people, but in a famous Bible story many people know, he promised to grant a wish to Herodias' daughter, Salome.
+The girl asked for John's head.
+John was executed, and, in an oft-depicted scene, his head presented to Herod on a platter.

-Interestingly, historical accounts, such as the 1st century work of the Romano-Jewish historian Flavius Josephus, also refer to a John who baptised people and was revered by the Jews.
+Interestingly, historical accounts, such as the 1st-century work of the Romano-Jewish historian Flavius Josephus, also refer to a John who baptised people and was revered by the Jews.
 Josephus suggests that King Herod was worried about John's influence among his people and so had him executed.
-However, Herod went on to suffer a disastrous defeat in battle, at the hands of King Aretas IV of Nabatea, which Josephus suggests could be God's judgement on the king.

 The Nativity of Saint John the Baptist